 PLASTIC PERSPECTIVES

-Plastic is a lightweight, cheap and convenient material.
-But its ubiquitous presence raises uncomfortable questions: about overconsumption, waste and the use of fossil resources.
-About our desire to shape, bend and color products in endless variation.
-Plastic Perspectives explores humanity’s relationship with this material, which despite its short history has come to play a pivotal role in our modern society.
+Plastic is a light, cheap and accessible material.
+But its presence all around us raises uncomfortable questions: about overconsumption, littering and the use of fossil fuels.
+About our desire to shape, bend and color products in endless variety.
+Plastic Perspectives explores the human relationship with this material that, despite its short history, has come to play a central role in our modern society.

-Through design, art and architecture Plastic Perspectives explores how, when and why the material should be used.
-Because today, plastic is everywhere on Earth, even visible from space, and impossible to completely remove.
+Through design, art and architecture, Plastic Perspectives explores how, when and why to use the material.
+Because today, plastic is everywhere on the planet, visible even from space, and impossible to remove completely.

-The exhibition, which is based on several years of research, examines our often-uncritical relationship with plastic and highlights that everything that is produced must be taken care of.
-We are challenged to change our view of plastic, from something ugly that is often thrown away, to a material that can be refined through craft and become objects worth keeping.
-It reflects on the human need to color plastic in thousands of nuances – despite the knowledge that color and additives make plastic more difficult to recycle.
-Plastic Perspectives addresses recycling and takes a critical look at today’s agricultural and food production systems.
-Ten artists depart from current research through different methodologies and artistic expressions.
+The exhibition draws on years of research to examine our often uncritical relationship with plastic.
+It points out that everything that is produced must be taken care of.
+It challenges us to change our view of plastic from something ugly and often thrown away, to a material that can be refined by artisanal methods and turned into objects worth preserving.
+It reflects on the human need to dye plastics in thousands of colors – despite the knowledge that dyes and additives make them harder to recycle.
+Plastic Perspectives also explores reuse and recycling and takes a critical look at contemporary systems of agriculture and food production.
+Ten designers approach current research through different methods and expressions.

-The exhibition’s themes are also reflected in its design, which expresses that plastic can have different structures, colors and sheen.
-The textile elements consist of crafted industrial plastic waste and borrowed textiles made from recycled polyester.
-The podiums are painted in plastic-free paint and the floor surface features bio-based plastic.
+The themes of the exhibition are also visible in its design, which expresses the fact that plastics can have different textures, colors and gloss.
+The textile elements consist of processed industrial plastic waste and borrowed textiles made from recycled polyester.
+The podiums are painted in plastic-free paint and the floor, which is removable, includes bio-based plastic.

-Plastic Perspectives conveys that change towards more sustainable plastic use must take place in all sectors, at the individual as well as the societal level.
-The solutions are not simple, but many, and include everything from changed and reduced production and consumption, more reuse and better recycling, to a radically changed view of what a modern society can and should be.
-It all starts in the conversations about the potential and problems of plastic.
+Plastic Perspectives conveys that the shift towards more sustainable ways of using plastics needs to happen across all sectors, in individuals and in societal systems.
+The solutions are not simple, but many, and range from changing and reducing production and consumption, more reuse, and better recycling, to a radically changed view of what a modern society can and should be.
+It all starts with the conversation around the potential and problems of plastics.

 The exhibition includes: